wp-plugins/woocommerce-checkout-manager/readme.txt

 One of the types of fields you can add is the options field, where you can insert your options to be selected on checkout as a drop down "select".

 = CHECK BOX =
-Checkbox another field type that Outputs specific value when ticked else fall back value. :)
+CheckBox another field type that Outputs specific value when ticked else fall back value. :)

 = RE-ORDER FIELDS =
 Re-order the fields on the checkout page from the Administration Menu by simple drag and drop on top of each other, or below each other of each new field created.
 This re-positions added new fields on the checkout.

 = ADDITIONAL TITLE =
 Prompts the customer that their are additional information that is required or optional to fill in.
-Two checkboxes are located above "Add New Field Section" one to remove the title for Checkout Page and other to remove it on the checkout details and receipt.
+Two CheckBoxes are located above "Add New Field Section" one to remove the title for Checkout Page and other to remove it on the checkout details and receipt.

 = INCLUDED TRANSLATIONS =